 Our MSI and Ph.D. students find exciting research and job opportunities in Brookhaven National Laboratory (BNL), one of the largest research

-centers in the country.
-Several of our professors have research programs in BNL, in the Relativistic Heavy Ion Collider, in the
+centers in the United States.
+Several of our professors have research programs at BNL, e.g., in the Relativistic Heavy Ion Collider, in the

 Center for Functional Nanomaterials, in the National Synchrotron Light Source and elsewhere.

 There will be a significant expansion as the new NSLS-II synchrotron that is being designed, built, and operated.